 There are a lot of places that you can go to work with ayahuasca, but depending on what you’re looking for, some will be better than others.
 In fact, you have a wide variety of options when selecting the perfect country and retreat center to meet your needs.
 When it comes to ayahuasca ceremonies, the setting (which includes both the general location as well as details about the retreat center itself) can make all the difference.

 Not all ayahuasca ceremonies take place in countries where ayahuasca is legal.
+Despite what the center might tell you, ayahuasca retreats operating in USA are currently illegal.
 There is an obvious benefit to choosing retreat centers located in countries that have clearly defined laws supporting the use of ayahuasca, like Peru, Brazil, Ecuador, and Colombia.

 Even though your primary reason for visiting may be to work with ayahuasca, you might also like to see or do other things while you’re there.
 If going to Peru, visiting the legendary Inca ruins of Machu Picchu or observing the diverse wildlife found deep in the Amazon rainforest can be an invaluable—even transformational—experience.